loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Click [here](https://i0.wp.com/availagility.co.uk/wp-content/uploads/2015/12/Screen-Shot-2015-12-16-at-10.43.01.png) to see the Agile Manifesto.

-Reflective Questions: What is an MVP?
+### What is an MVP?

 MVP stands for minimum viable product.
 It's an approach for testing and getting feedback on your product and its features.
 It doesn't have to be the product itself, it could be a wesite, an app, a video, or even be a crowd funding campaign to showcase your product to gain quality feedback with minimal time and expenses.

+### How i would explain MVP to a 6 year old

+Lets say you wanted to make a lemonade stand becuase you know you make the best lemonade and you also want to make some pocket money.
+But right noww you dont have money for the things you need to start the lemonade stand like cups, lemons, a stand, and a big jug of the lemonade, so you need to ask your parent for money.
+You might be worried that they wont give you any money to increase your chances of getting the money you can write out a list of why you want to make a lemonade stand, and you can also make one glass of lemonde to give your parents to show them it's the best!

++ It's summer and everyone is thirsty
++ It's school holidays so all the kids and their parents are outside
++ A lot of people walk by your house so you might sell lots of lemonade

+The list, and also the one glass of lemonade you give your parents is the MVP.
+All you needed was a pencil and paper, and you also had to make one glass of lemonade with ingredients that were already in the house, so it didnt cost you anything.
+If your parents like your idea of the lemonade stand they might give you the money to start it, and they might also give you some advice like adding two different sized cups.
+You can take their advice and make changes to your lemonade stand.

+### Spaghetti tower challenge

 Our task of creating teams and trying to build the tallest tower over three iterations, using raw spaghetti, tape, string and a marshmellow, was a good exercise to demonstrate why the agile model works well.
 Our first attemt failed, our second attempt also failed, and our third attempt was successful.
 During our first attempt, we made a plan together and allocated tasks, but we spent too much time on small details and were unable to make a finished tower.
 On our second attempt we didnt fuss over the small details and we made a finished tower but it didnt stand on its own.
 We found a bug at the end our second attempt that was making the taower topple over, and we were able to fix that bug and make the only free standing tower.
 Although we won and we had good teamwork, we still somewhat followed a more traditional approch to building the tower.
 A key element we were missing was an MVP.
 We were so focused on making the tallest people tower that we could and that which almost led to there being no tower at all.
 Our MVP would have been to make a free standing tower as fast as possible with minimal planning and time wasted, and from there we could have continued to make it taller with each itteration.